-Payroll compliance or statutory compliance in India refers to the legal framework which companies or organisations must adhere with regard to the treatment of their workers or employees.
-Most of the company’s money and time goes into safeguarding compliance with these laws.
-Everything from being compliant to the minimum wages payment to maternity benefits to provident funds needs not only a lot of time but also experts who can give advice on all of these compliance measures.
-Therefore, the companies dealing with payroll compliances need to be well-versed with the different labour laws or labour regulations in India.
+Payroll compliance is in actual a legal framework to which companies or organisations must adhere.
+Statutory compliance means the treatment of workers or employees.
+Most of the company's money and time goes into safeguarding compliance with these laws.
+Everything from being compliant to the minimum wages paid to maternity benefits to provident funds needs a lot of time and experts who can advise on all of these compliance measures.
+Therefore, the companies dealing with payroll compliance need to be well-versed with India's different labour laws or labour regulations.

 - Developing organization pay policy including flexible benefits, leave encashment policy, etc.

 - Defining payslip components like basic, variable pay, HRA, and LTA

 - Gathering other payroll inputs (e.g., the organization's food vendor may supply information about the amount to be recovered from the employees for meals consumed)

 - The actual calculation of gross salary, statutory as well as non-statutory deductions, and arriving at the net pay

 - Depositing dues like TDS, PF, ESI etc. with appropriate authorities and filing returns

 In short, we can say that the payroll process involves arriving at what is due to the employees, also called 'net pay', after deducting taxes.